SugaSuga443/FP2-26/README.md

 # FP2-26
-This repository is for my Foundations Program
+This repository is for my Final Foundations Project.